How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 When I started, I didn’t have a drill press, so I used my hand drill.
 I found that while it is possible to use a hand drill, I broke a lot of drill bits because it was very difficult to keep the bit straight and the bits are very small and brittle.

 Shortly after I got my scroll saw I bought a little 8-inch drill press from Harbor Freight for around $50.00 with a 20% coupon.
-While this is very usable and in fact I still use it, I have had a few issues with it such as it being very under powered, and basically falling apart.
-I shouldn’t complain too much though, because it was very cheap and it is now 7 years old; however I would probably try to get a better model for the next drill press.
+While this is very usable and I still use it, I have had a few issues with it such as it being very underpowered, and falling apart.
+I shouldn’t complain too much though, because it was very cheap and it is now 7 years old; however, I would probably try to get a better model for the next drill press.

 If you are looking for a drill press, a few excellent websites to learn about drills and accessories are: